Lehigh Technologies: Products

 Lehigh's MRPs are available in two product lines, PolyDyne and MicroDyne.
 Industries incorporating MRP into their products include tire, automotive, construction, industrial components and consumer products.
 It is also used as an additive in tires, plastics, asphalt, coatings, and sealants.
 MRP can also be incorporated into prime or recycled grade polypropylene (PP), high-density polyethylene (HDPE) and nylons.
 Additionally, the incorporation of MRPs in thermoplastic elastomers (TPE) and thermoplastic vulcanizates (TPV) makes it a feasible ingredient for automotive and building and construction applications.

-The particle size distributions of Lehigh's MRP typically range from 830 µm (20 mesh) to 50 µm (300 mesh), and its MRP is free of foreign particulates, such as metal and fiber.
+The particle size distributions of Lehigh's MRP typically range from 830 μm (20 mesh) to 50 μm (300 mesh), and its MRP is free of foreign particulates, such as metal and fiber.

 Third-Generation Technology

 Lehigh claims that its cryogenic turbo mill technology represents an evolution over previous post-manufactured rubber technologies.
-The most common rubber processing technology converts end-of-life tire and post-industrial rubber material into rubber chips that are typically one inch or larger in size.
+The most common rubber processing technology converts end-of-life tire and post-industrial rubber material into rubber chips that are typically one inch or larger.
 These chips are then used in tire-derived fuel and civil engineering projects.
 A second-generation processing technology converts end-of-life tire and rubber material into crumb rubber, also known as ground tire rubber (GTR).
 GTR typically comprises chips between one inch and 30 mesh in size, with the associated fiber and steel mostly removed.
 This material is used in asphalt, as garden mulch and in playgrounds.

 Because of the material's smaller size, Lehigh markets its micrometer-scale MRP as a third-generation rubber processing technology.
 MRP's size and composition enables it to be incorporated into advanced and higher-value applications.

 Sustainability

 Lehigh's MRP is used as a compound extender to replace natural rubber and synthetic polymers, as well as to act as a process aid in material production.
 Lehigh claims that because it replaces commodity-priced rubber- and oil-based feedstocks, MRP can reduce formulation costs.
 The company has asserted that MRP can offer up to 50 percent cost savings over virgin raw materials in some cases.

 Because it is derived from end-of-life materials, MRP can also improve the sustainability, and in some cases the performance, of the compounds in which it is used.
 For example, Lehigh has stated that the smaller particle sizes of MRP increase the impact strength of certain plastic compositions.
-However, in all applications the particle size and loading levels depend on the target application.
+However, in all applications, the particle size and loading levels depend on the target application.